sylabs/examples/http-server/apache2-web-server/README.md

 <br>

-Remember, you must open the web page on the same host thats running the instance.
+Remember, you must open the web page on the same host that is running the instance.

-Then assecc the `index.html` file being served from `httpd/htdocs/` directory.
+Then access the `index.html` file being served from `httpd/htdocs/` directory.

 <br>

-## Stoping the instance:
+## Stopping the instance:

 To stop the instance, run this command: